 3. Is it possible to call a private sub from another workbook?

-You can not call private subs straight from a different worksheet.
+No, you can not call private subs directly from a different worksheet.
 Only the module or class in which they are specified can access private subs.

 4. Can I call a sub from another workbook if it is protected with a password?

 No, you can not call a sub immediately from a password-protected workbook.
-Before you could access and run the sub, you would first need to enter the password and unlock the workbook.
+Before you can access and run the sub, you would first need to enter the password and unlock the workbook.

 Download Practice Workbook